ktprime/emhash/README.md

         myhash2[rand()] = myhash2[rand()]; // it will be crashed because of rehash, call reserve before or use insert.
  ```

-- for very large key-value, use pointer instead of value if you care about memory usage with high frequcncy of insertion or erasion
+- for very large key-value, use pointer instead of value if you care about memory usage with high frequency of insertion or erasion
 ```
   emhash7:HashMap<keyT,valueT> myhash; //value is very big, ex sizeof(value) 100 byte